HOW TO START RUNNING (AND NOT GET INJURED)

 1. DO – START SMALL

-While it may feel tempting to just get out and run, the best approach is to start ‘small’.
-For example, if you haven’t run a 5k before, use the Runna ‘New to Running’ plan to build up to this distance, to build your stamina without risking injury.
+While it may be tempting to just run for as long as possible, the best approach is to ‘start small’ and follow a structured strategy.
+For example, if you haven’t run a 5k before, use the Runna ‘New to Running’ plan to work up to this distance, increasing your stamina without risking injury.

-Remember: go easy when you first get started, as your body needs to get used to the activity and adapt to its demands.
+Remember: Go easy when you first get started, as your body needs to get used to the activity and adapt to its demands.
+The ‘walk-run’ strategy is an effective strategy even for the most seasoned runners who have had some time off.

 2. DO – REMEMBER ‘DISTANCE FIRST’

-The best way to get better at running is to build distance first, then add speed.
-For example, you might aim to run 5km continuously, and then work on improving your time (for example, through interval training).
+The best way to get better at running is to build distance first – speed comes after.
+For example, you might aim to run 5km continuously, and then work on improving your pace (for example, through interval training).

-In general, newbie runners shouldn’t worry about speed too much; the first challenge is to build stamina and confidence running for an extended period of time.
+In general, newbies shouldn’t worry about speed too much; the first challenge is to build stamina and confidence running for an extended period of time.

 3. DO – EAT THE RIGHT FOOD

-There is an incredible amount of information out there about what to eat for running, including good pre-run snacks and meal ideas to help you recover.
+There is an overwhelming amount of information about what to eat for running.

-While you need to work out what works best for you, you should have a general understanding of diet ‘best practices’.
+To make life easier, aim to have an understanding of general ‘best practices’ when it comes to diet.
 For example, to avoid indigestion, eat your last full meal roughly 2 hours before heading out the door.
 If you need a snack closer to the time, eat fibrous, easy-to-digest foods (such as bananas or cereal bars).

 After your run, you should re-fuel with a good mix of carbohydrates and proteins.
 Protein is key to recovery, as it helps to repair muscle.
-This is why post-run protein shakes are a popular option directly after a workout.
+For more tips, read our ‘Fuelling Best Practices article here.

-Warming up before your run sets you up for better performance and reduces your chance of injury.
-Similarly, a cool down helps you to bring your heart rate down slowly and aids recovery.
+Warming up before running sets you up for better performance and reduces chance of injury.
+Similarly, a cool down helps bring your heart rate down gradually and aids recovery.

-A common mistake beginners make – aside from skipping the warm-up and cool-down altogether – is doing static stretching to warm up.
-A dynamic warm up, such as a light jog followed by ‘drills’ like body weight squats or lunges, and heel kicks, is much better, as it brings up your heart rate gradually for higher intensity sports like running.
+A common mistake – aside from skipping both exercises altogether – is doing static stretch to warm up.
+A dynamic warm up, such as a light jog followed by ‘drills’ like lunges or heel kicks, is much better.
+This is because it brings up your heart rate gradually for higher intensity sports like running.

 6. DON’T – IGNORE DISCOMFORT OR SIGNS OF INJURY